Harry Hays: Personal life

-Born in Carstairs, Alberta, Hays had several careers related to agriculture.
+Born in Carstairs, Alberta, to a family originally from Missouri, Hays had several careers related to agriculture.
 He was an auctioneer, rancher and breeder as well as a radio broadcaster.
 He was a founding member and president of the Alberta Poultry Breeders' Association and also served as president of the Alberta Holstein Breeders' Association.
 He led the Canadian Swine Breeders during World War II when it initiated the "Bacon for Britain" campaign of increased production as part of the war effort.
 In the 1950s, he pioneered exporting cattle by airplane allowing the Canadian industry to develop new markets in Mexico and the United Kingdom.
 Hays is the creator and namesake of the Hays Converter beef cattle breed.

 Harry Hays is credited with starting the Calgary Stampede pancake breakfast tradition.

 In 1934 Hays married Muriel Biglund and had one son Daniel Hays, who was a former member of the Senate of Canada appointed in 1984 where he served as Speaker and Leader of the Opposition.